ascean/Wealth-Health/README.md

 ## General informations

-Ce projet est une mise à niveau d'une application web interne appelée HRNet qui gère les dossiers des employés.
-Cette version utilise React (au lieu de JQuery auparavant).
+This project is an upgrade of an internal web application called HRNet that manages employee records.
+This version uses React (instead of JQuery previously).

 ## Features